 A kitty garden will give your indoor-only cat a taste of the outdoors while keeping him safely inside.
-Keep in mind, though, that many cats love to munch on plants, so it’s imperative that you take careful considerations when selecting what you’ll put in your garden since so many plants are poisonous to cats.
+Keep in mind, though, that many cats love to munch on plants, so it’s imperative that you make careful considerations when selecting what you’ll put in your garden since so many plants are poisonous to cats.

-We’ve compiled this guide to some of our favorite grasses, herbs and flowers that are purr-fect for a feline-friendly indoor garden:
+We’ve compiled this guide to some of our favorite grasses, herbs, and flowers that are purr-fect for a feline-friendly indoor garden:

-Perhaps the most obvious choice for a cat garden, catnip is a member of the mint family and usually loved by the animal it’s named after!
+Perhaps the most obvious choice for a cat garden, catnip is a member of the mint family and is usually loved by the animal it’s named after!
 Some cats like to eat catnip, but the most intense experience is had when your cat sniffs it.
 When ingested, catnip tends to make cats mellow out, but when they smell it, they typically react with excitement.

-To grow catnip indoors, plant it in a sunny windowsill, give it plenty of water with good drainage, and when it starts to grow flowers, snip them off to encourage the leaves to grow.
+To grow catnip indoors, plant it on a sunny windowsill, give it plenty of water with good drainage, and when it starts to grow flowers, snip them off to encourage the leaves to grow.
 When your catnip gets about 7″ tall, you can start pulling leaves off to dry out for your cat!

 Rosemary is a beautiful, bush-growing herb that will add a wonderful fragrance to your home and it’s perfectly safe for your cats should they choose to nibble on it.
 Not only is it a yummy herb you can add to your meat and potatoes, rosemary is also a natural flea repellent!